A work in progress

 And no longer was Adam, a human alone.

-The two were set by God a task to obey:
+The two were set a task to obey:

 Eat not of a certain fruit, the Lord did say.